 Research Questions

 Q1.
-Is there a significant difference in the degree of implementing different knowledge areas among PMs?
-For each separate knowledge area separately we shall check whether there is a significant difference in the degree of implementing the knowledge area depending on the different categories such as gender, age, level of education, number of organizations managed, and project management seniority.
+Is there a significant difference in the degree to which different knowledge areas are implemented among PMs?
+For each separate knowledge area, we shall investigate whether there is a significant difference in the degree of implementation for the knowledge area, depending on different categories such as gender, age, level of education, number of organizations managed, and project management seniority.

 Q2.
-Is there a correlation between the degree of Implementing different knowledge areas among PMs and the degree of knowledge areas covered in the textbooks (third-generation)?
+Is there a correlation between the degree to which different knowledge areas are implemented among PMs and the degree of knowledge areas covered in the textbooks (third-generation)?

 Questionnaire Design and Survey

-The study area focuses on active PMs from different working fields, gender, age range, educational level, and seniority.
-Using the survey method, we shall obtain insights into our research interest, answer research questions, examine the intensity of the phenomenon, and report the main findings and recommendations.
+The study area focuses on active PMs, with differences in their field of work, gender, age, educational level, and seniority.
+Using the survey method, we shall obtain insights into our topic of interest, answer our research questions, examine the intensity of the phenomenon, and report the main findings and recommendations.

-We aimed to collect data that lead us to identify the observations of PMs from different perspectives.
+We aimed to collect data to identify the observations of PMs from different perspectives.
 The database is based on a survey distributed among active PMs.
-We wanted to know how well a PMs implements a particular area of knowledge.
+We wanted to know how well PMs implement a particular area of knowledge.
 The survey was built in Google Forms and consists of two parts: Introductory Questions and Knowledge Areas Questions.
-The Introductory Questions are based on the independent variables such as gender, employment sector, level of education, age range, project management field, seniority in the current work, seniority in project management, and the organizations in which the PM works (See Appendix 1.a).
-The Knowledge Areas Questions ask to what extent a PM implemented tools there from.
-Each PM was required to rank response from 1 to 6 for the question “What extent do you apply tools from any of the following areas of knowledge?”
+The Introductory Questions are based on independent variables such as gender, employment sector, level of education, age range, project management field, seniority in the current firm, seniority in project management, and the organizations in which the PM works (see Appendix 1.a).
+The Knowledge Areas Questions ask to what extent a PM implemented tools from the knowledge areas.
+Each PM was required to rank the responses from 1 to 6 for the question “To what extent do you apply tools from any of the following areas of knowledge?”
 (1 = to a very small extent, 6 = to very a large extent).
 Each of the respondents answered ten questions in this part of the survey (See Appendix 1.b).

-One hundred and seventeen anonymous PMs answered the survey (66% male, 34% female, with an age range for the majority of 30-50), from different working fields, and different educational levels as shown in Fig. 1 and Fig. 2.
-Table 2 shows the results of the survey by working fields of the respondents.
-As will be recalled, the respondents gave weight between 1 and 6 according to the degree of application of the knowledge area in their work.
-Each of the areas of knowledge is applied in the professional work and the lowest average weight is 3.18 and the highest is 4.37.
+One hundred and seventeen anonymous PMs answered the survey (66% male, 34% female, with the age range for the majority being aged between 30 and 50), from different working fields, and different educational levels, as shown in Fig. 1 and Fig. 2.
+Table 2 shows the results of the survey by the respondents’ fields of work.
+As will be recalled, the respondents gave weights between 1 and 6 according to the degree to which they applied the knowledge area in their work.
+Each of the areas of knowledge is applied in their professional work.
+The lowest average weight is 3.18 and the highest is 4.37.

 Fig. 1.
-Working Fields Distribution among the PM Respondents
+The Distribution of Fields of Work among the PM Respondents

 Fig. 2.
-The Distribution of the Educational levels among the PM Respondents
+The Distribution of Educational Levels among the PM Respondents

-Table 2 - The knowledge areas weights and rank according to respondents obtained from the PMs
+Table 2 – The Weights and Rankings of the Knowledge Areas according to Responses Obtained from the PMs